HELVE/GO_ROGUE_MANUAL/README.md

 It's a long time to take care of your external (body and mind - Dopamine Trails).

 Minmaxing creative life.
 Human condition: limited amount of time, resources.
 Have right reasons to do someting.
+As long as you feel you're not wasting your time - then you're doing something right.

 Ultimately throughout life we need to acquire 2 skills:
 - of controlling your emotional responses to external stimulae.